fygar256/general-assembler-axx/README.md

 Uppercase letters in the instruction of the pattern file are treated as character constants.
 If they are lowercase, they are treated as one-character variables.
 The value of the symbol at that position from the assembly line is assigned to the variable.
 If `! lowercase` is used, the value of the expression at that position is assigned, and if `!! lowercase` is used, the value of the factor at that position is assigned, and referenced from error_patterns and binary_list.
 All unassigned variables are initialized to 0.
 When referencing from error_patterns and binary_list, `!` is not necessary.
 All values ​​are referenced in the same way.

+All lowercase variables are initialized to 0 on each line of the pattern file.

 From the assembly line, uppercase and lowercase letters are accepted as the same, except for labels and section names.

 The special variable is '$$', which represents the current location counter.